 Securing finance remains the biggest challenge for SMEs as the cost of borrowing is expected to increase.
-Research reveals that small businesses spend 26 hours on average searching for a lender and submitting credit applications - despite facing a discouraging 80% rejection rate.
+Research reveals that small businesses spend 24 hours on average researching and submitting credit applications - despite facing a discouraging 80% rejection rate.

 Although SMEs have a combined turnover of £2.6 trillion, lenders have been reluctant to grant them credit as they’re considered too high-risk.
 This reluctance has been embedded in a lending process that remains unchanged for decades - leaving lucrative opportunities on the table for lenders.